mlcommons/ck/docs/mlperf/inference/README.md

 Since CM language uses native OS scripts with python wrappers, it is relatively straightforward to debug it using your existing tools.

+You can add `--debug` flag to your CM command line when running MLPerf benchmarks to open a shell with all MLPerf environment variables prepared to run and debug the final MLPerf loadgen tool manually.

+You can also use GDB by adding environment variable `--env.CM_RUN_PREFIX="gdb --args "` to the CM command line.

 Please check [this documentation](../../debugging.md) for more details.